 NAPOLEON ON ST HELENA

-If you have any questions you can send a message via my Contact page and my Forum is available should you wish to post a comment or start a discussion.
-Remember to bookmark Napoleon on St Helena on your list of favourites.
+Thank you for visiting.
+If you would like to get in touch you can send a message via my Contact page and the Forum is available should you wish to post a comment.
+Michael Fass

 The Final Years...After his defeat at Waterloo in 1815, Napoleon spent his final years in exile on St Helena imprisoned by the British Government.
 It was here that he fought his last campaign continually baiting his British gaolers.
 During the morning he dictated the memoire of his triumphs both civil and military and afternoons he worked in his garden or rode around the grounds of his prison estate.

 St Helena...Napoleon fought his last campaign whilst he was imprisoned in exile on St Helena.
 Repeated skirmishes were fought over such petty issues of the quantity of wines consumed by his Household; his involvement with a number of local women across the island and his health, ever afterwards claimed by the French to have been caused by arsenic poisoning.

 The Atlantic World…For over 17 years Britain and France had clashed repeatedly in struggles across the Atlantic World.
 From Buenos Aires in South America, to Wexford in Ireland and Manchester in England, the ideas of revolutionary France had spread by insurrection, rebellion and revolution.
 Even after his defeat at Waterloo in 1815, people still looked to Napoleon to secure their liberty.